hstreamdb/docs/docs/en/guides/sql.md

 ## Related Pages

-For a detailed introduction of the SQL, see
+For a detailed introduction to the SQL, see
 [HStream SQL](../reference/sql/sql-overview.md).